 Minke Whales, Arctic Foxes and Svalbard Reindeer, plus over 170 species of

 flowering plants.
 For the keen birder other

 possibilities include colourful Grey Phalaropes and drake King Eiders,

 alongside breeding Purple Sandpipers and nesting Pink-footed and Barnacle Geese.

-WildWings has been assisting clients with trips to this remote region for 20 years and we only work with operators we would travel with ourselves.
+WildWings has been assisting clients with trips to this remote region for over 20 years and we only work with operators we would travel with ourselves.